sdcote/cdxlab/Reference/Components.md

 ## Coyote WS

-* **WebServiceReader** - Makes a request of a remo web service and uses the response for data records.
+* **WebServiceReader** - Makes a request of a remote web service and uses the response for data records.

 # Writers